scailfin/flowserv-core/docs/workflow.rst

 Grouping of Template Parameters
 -------------------------------

-Template parameters can be grouped into **modules** for display purposes.
+Template parameters can be grouped for display purposes.
 In a front-end application, each parameter group should be rendered within a separate visual components.
 The details are dependent on the application.

-The structure for the ``modules`` element in a workflow template is as follows:
+The structure for the ``parameterGroups`` element in a workflow template is as follows:

 .. code-block:: yaml

-    modules:
+    parameterGroups:
         - name: 'Unique module name'
           title: 'Module title for display purposes'
           index: 'Index position of the parameter block for ordering during visualization'

-The module that a parameter belongs to is reference by the module identifier in the ``module`` element of the parameter declaration.
+The group that a parameter belongs to is reference by the unique group name in the ``parameterGroups`` element of the parameter declaration.

 Workflow Outputs